The fact that we now have a higher level conversation instead of a more product-oriented conversation is a dramatic difference.”

 —Gala Lyne, VP Global Sales Effectiveness, Rimini Street

-- Leveraged Corporate Visions’ cross-functional message development workshop, Power Positioning, to create a differentiated market message and point of view
+- Leveraged Corporate Visions’ cross-functional message development workshop, Create Value Messages, to create a differentiated market message and point of view

-- Packaged the message they developed in Power Positioning into content to enable their reps to tell a differentiated, insights-driven story in the field
+- Packaged the message they developed in Create Value Messages into content to enable their reps to tell a differentiated, insights-driven story in the field

-- Trained their sales team on the Power Messaging skills, helping reps make a bigger impact on first sales calls, articulate their differentiation, and convert more leads into pipeline
+- Trained their sales team on the Create Value Skills, helping reps make a bigger impact on first sales calls, articulate their differentiation, and convert more leads into pipeline

 To hit its high growth projections, the company knew it needed to build a strong pipeline, but at the time, lead conversion was one of the company’s biggest challenges.

 “We were getting only about two out of 10 first calls to move to proposal stage,” Lyne said.
 “That was a problem, because obviously it’s your pipeline that drives your ultimate revenue.”